The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 A Certificate of Research Ethics Approval will be valid for no longer than a one-year term (UBC Clinical Research Ethics General Guidance Notes, Article 7.3 ).
 This means that at a minimum, approved studies must be re-reviewed on or before the one-year anniversary date of the previous REB review.
 Subsequent renewals of approval will expire on the one-year anniversary date of the previous REB review.

-Requests for Annual Renewal must be submitted by the Principal Investigator until the study can be considered closed by the REB, and until a Completion of Clinical Study Form is received and acknowledged by the REB.
+Annual Renewal must be submitted by the Principal Investigator until the study can be considered closed by the REB, and until a Completion of Clinical Study Form is received and acknowledged by the REB.
 See Section V for the Guidance Note for Notification of Study Closure to determine when a study may be submitted for closure and annual progress/ renewal requests may be discontinued.

 1.2 On-Going Review at the Request of the Investigator